 The home owner wanted a built-in, cabinet look to the office furniture.
 The cabinets needed to form a “J” shape.
 The base of the “J” is 13’ 7” long, the back leg of the “J” is 7’ long, and the short front leg of the “J” is 3’ 3” long.
-The design also called for two workstations to be incorporated into the arrangement, one in the corner and the other in the center of the long base of the “J”.
-All exposed wood needed to be oak, stained to match the existing woodwork in the home.
+The design also called for two workstations to be incorporated into

 The existing bookcase on the left side of the window configuration was carefully removed so it could be relocated in the family room to serve as a flat screen TV hutch.
 The oak wainscot on the remaining walls was removed to permit the new office to be attached directly to the wall.